cglondon71/elassandra/docs/elassandra/source/mapping.rst

 ..
 TIP::

-   On each update, Elassandra read for missing fields in order to build a full Elasticsearch document.
-If some fields are backed by Cassandra collections (map, set or list), Elassandra force a read before index even if all fields are provided in the Cassandra upsert operation.
-For this reason, when you don't need for multi-valued fields, use fields backed by native cassandra types rather than the default list to avoid a read-before-index when inserting a row containing all its mandatory elasticsearch fields.
+   For every update, Elassandra reads for missing fields in order to build a full Elasticsearch document.
+If some fields are backed by Cassandra collections (map, set or list), Elassandra forces a read before index even if all fields are provided in the Cassandra upsert operation.
+For this reason, when you don't need multi-valued fields, use fields backed by native Cassandra types rather than the default list to avoid a read-before-index when inserting a row containing all its mandatory Elasticsearch fields.

-Bidirectionnal mapping
+Bidirectional mapping
 ----------------------

 Elassandra supports the `Elasticsearch Indice API <https://www.elastic.co/guide/en/elasticsearch/reference/current/indices.html>`_ and automatically creates the underlying cassandra keyspaces and tables.
 For each Elasticsearch document type, a cassandra table is created to reflect the Elasticsearch mapping.
-However, deleting an index does not remove the underlying keyspace, it just removes cassandra secondary indices associated to mapped columns.
+However, deleting an index does not remove the underlying keyspace, it only removes the Cassandra secondary indices associated to the mapped columns.

-Additionally, with the new put mapping parameter ``discover``, Elassandra create or update the Elasticsearch mapping for an existing cassandra table.
+Additionally, with the new put mapping parameter ``discover``, Elassandra creates or updates the Elasticsearch mapping for an existing cassandra table.
 Columns matching the provided regular expression are mapped as Elasticsearch fields.
-The following command creates the elasticsearch mapping for all columns starting by 'a' of the cassandra table *my_keyspace.my_table*.and set a specific analyzer for column *name*.
+The following command creates the Elasticsearch mapping for all columns starting with a  'a' in the cassandra table *my_keyspace.my_table*.and set a specific analyzer for column *name*.

 .. code::